-All users can access Study Runner, but the Home screen depends on User Role, as does access to certain features.
+All users can access Study Runner, but the home screen you will see depends on your user role, as does access to certain features.
 Features in Study Runner include:

 - The Participant Details screen